OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.md

 #### requirements: [RequirementSetSupport](/javascript/api/office/office.requirementsetsupport)

-Provides a method for determining what requirement sets are supported on the current host and platform.
+Provides a method for determining what requirement sets are supported on the current application and platform.

 ##### Type